NehalSinghal/beautifulmindmaps/index.md

 ### Complete Woman is Empowered Woman

   - Even this website sets an example that someone who is active in Finance, Artificial Intelligence, Sanskrit is as much into Cooking and other creative tasks that are considered domestic (in a bad taste, ugh! :().
-  - Art & Science, Aesthetics & Logic thus proved (by example case studies on this website).
+  - Unified View of Art & Science, Aesthetics & Logic thus proved (by example case studies on this website).

 ## Sanskrit